-Membership rates in political parties are now lower than ever before, and voter turnout in general has been declining.
-At the same time, electoral volatility has increased as voting behavior grows increasingly less predictable, with the success of some new parties demonstrating the system’s adaptability.
-There has been serious debate in recent years over instruments of direct democracy such as popular initiatives, which could enhance the roles played by citizens in the policymaking process.
+Membership rates in political parties are now lower than ever.
+At the same time, electoral volatility has increased as voting behavior grows increasingly less predictable, with the success of several new parties demonstrating the system’s adaptability.
+There has been widespread debate in recent years over instruments of direct democracy, such as popular initiatives, which could enhance the role of citizens in the policymaking process.
 However, greater direct democracy would make politics less predictable.
 The new government has included the introduction of such instruments in its agenda, but without clearly defining the instruments.

-As a consequence of globalization and migration, social-partnership networks have lost some of their significance.
+As a consequence of globalization and migration, social-partnership networks have lost some significance.
 Labor unions are playing less of a role in the economy, while globalization has meant the loss of traditional industries.
-As the Austrian economy is less and less an island led and controlled by Austrian institutions – ranging from the government to the neocorporatist social partnership – the situation is indubitably changing.
-Compared to other European countries, Austria is still quite efficient in its capacity to accommodate and reconcile divergent interests, but less so than in the past.
+As the Austrian economy is less and less an island led and controlled by Austrian institutions – from the government to the neocorporatist social partnership – the situation is indubitably changing.
+The new government also aims to reduce the role and importance of the so-called social partners in the Austrian political landscape.
 A growing number of young people, in particular those without higher education, are finding it increasingly difficult to access the labor market, while migrants often feel isolated and unable to improve their position within society.

 Austria also features contradictory tensions with regard to interest accommodation and societal participation.
-A significant number of Austrian political parties have proved reluctant to criticize the xenophobic attitudes articulated by some influential print-media publications – and some parties (especially the FPÖ) are instrumentalizing xenophobic attitudes.
+Austrian political parties have proved reluctant to criticize the xenophobic attitudes articulated by some influential print-media publications – and some parties (especially the FPÖ) are instrumentalizing xenophobic attitudes.
 Fears of losing votes have trumped concerns regarding participation, which has left Austria without an effective integration policy.

 Austrian society and its political system are changing.
-Long considered to have one of the most stable party systems in Europe, Austria is growing increasingly subject to political polarization and voter volatility.
-Policymakers have yet to respond credibly to these developments, which underscores the fact that the risks of growing instability are not being taken seriously.
+Long considered to have one of the most stable party systems in Europe, Austria is increasingly subject to political polarization and voter volatility.
+Policymakers have yet to respond credibly to these developments, which underscores that the risks posed by growing instability are not being taken seriously.